ravimad/Orb2015/artifact.md

 16. PackratParsing - `parse`
 17. Viterbi - `viterbiSols`

+### Descrption of the Stats file

-At the end of each stats filem the inferred bounds for every function are presented as a table titled **Resource Verification**.
-The section **State Verification** shows the results of verifying the invariants needed for proving the resource bounds, which may possibly depend on the state of the memoization.
+At the end of each stats file the inferred bounds for every function are presented as a table titled **Resource Verification**.
+This table is the most important table and contains the bounds presented in Figure 9.
+Prior to this there would be table titled **State Verification**.
+This shows the result of verifying the (correctness) invariants needed for proving the resource bounds, which may possibly depend on the state of the memoization.
+All invariants in all the benchmarks will be verified by the tool and would be marked as **valid**.
+The table also shows the SMT solver (one of CVC4 or Z3) that first succeeded in verifying the generated verification conditions.

-### Descrption
-We only describe the important entries of the file.

-* _\#EBNF-rules_ : number of productions in the input grammar.
-(Note that the input grammar is allowed to be in EBNF form).
-* _\#rules_ and _\#nonterminals_ : number of productions and non-terminals in the grammar after conversion to BNF form.
-* _WordGenCalls_ : number of words enumerated.
-When sampling words, this field denotes the number of samples generated.
-* _EquivCExs_ : number of counter-examples that were discovered
-* _TimeWithoutGC_ : the wall clock time taken by the tool from the start to the end, excluding the time spent in garbage collection.
-* _GCTime_ : time spent in garbage collection.
-* _PeakMemUsageInMB_ : Peak virtual memory usage in mega bytes.
-* _AntlrParseCalls_ : number of times the Antlr v4 parser was invoked.
-* _AntlrEquivCExs_ : number of counter-examples for equivalence discovered when Antlr parser was used to parse the enumerated words.
-* _CYKParseCalls_ : number of times the CYK parser was invoked.
-In experiments that compare programming language grammars, the CYK parser is invoked once at the end to verify the output of the Antlr parser.
-(Specifically, to verify whether the string rejected by the Antlr parser is not parsable.)
-* _Avg.CYKParseTime_ and _Max.CYKParseTime_ : average and maximum time taken to parse a word using the CYK parser.
-* _Avg.AntlrParseTime_ and _Max.AntlrParseTime_ : average and maximum time taken to parse a word using the Antlr parser.
-* _Avg.time-per-call_ and _Max.time-per-call_ : average and maximum time taken to generate one word using the enumerators.
-When the enumerators are used in sampling mode, this field corresponds to the average and maximum time taken to generate a sample.

-This will take about 300 seconds to complete.
-For every pair of grammars that are compared two files will be generated (in the same directory): a ".log" file and a ".stats" file.
-The log file will list all the counter-examples that were found, and the stats file is a dump of all the statistics that were collected.
-Two important statistics are "EquivCExs" which denotes the total number of counter-examples found, and "TimeWithoutGC" that denotes the time taken by the tool excluding the garbage collection time.
-(TimeWithoutGC should be ~1min for this experiment).
-See below for a brief explanation of all the fields of the statistics file.
+Most of the key-value pairs in the stats file present details on the internals of the algorithm.
+The most relevant of them are "Total-Time" (Column AT of Figure 9), "State-Verification-Time" and "Resource-Verification-Time".

 ### Reproducing the Results of Figure 15